LowKey88/mtoptimizer/README.md

 | 4 cores   | 3 instances      | 75%              |
 | 6 cores   | 3 instances      | 75%              |
 | 8+ cores  | 3 instances      | 75%              |

-For systems with different core counts, it defaults to:
-- 3 instances per core
-- 75% CPU usage threshold

 The optimizer will:
 - Assign terminals evenly across available cores